Field Carrier Landing Practice Schedule for the NAS Whidbey Island Complex

-NAVAL AIR STATION WHIDBEY ISLAND, Wash. – There are aircraft carrier-based flight training operations scheduled to occur at the Outlying Landing Field (OLF) in Coupeville, Wash., the week of Nov.
-2nd thru 8th, 2020.† No field carrier landing practice operations are currently scheduled for Ault Field.
+NAVAL AIR STATION WHIDBEY ISLAND, Wash. – There are no carrier-based flight training operations scheduled to occur at the Outlying Landing Field (OLF) in Coupeville or at at Ault Field in Oak Harbor during the week of January 24-30, 2021.

 Both runways at Ault Field are now open.
+If OLF Coupeville is unavailable for any reason, Ault Field will become the backup airfield for OLF scheduled operations.
 The base will make every effort to let the community know if there are additions to published schedules.
-Ault Field will be used as a backup field for scheduled flights at OLF Coupeville if cancellations become necessary.

 Comments regarding flight operations should note the time an event occurred, where exactly the event occurred and as much detail as possible about what was seen.
 We also ask that people leave their contact information for our tracking purposes.
 All other questions can be directed to NAS Whidbey Island Public Affairs Office at (360) 257-2286.